hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 <a href="{{ site.baseurl }}/index.html"><i class='fa fa-home'></i> Home</a>

 ### Introduction
-This post explores how we improved our solution for controlling our home power plant.
+This post explores how we improved our system for controlling a small-scale solar power plant.
 As a brief reminder, we have solar panels and a battery.
-We can consume produced energy, store it, or sell it to the grid.
+We can consume produced energy, store it in the battery, or sell it to the grid.

 [Previously]({% post_url 2024-02-24-controlling-home-power-plant-with-ai-part-1 %}), we introduced a simple
 scheduler that let us preset when to charge the battery and when to discharge it.

-We learned that this was not enough for what we needed.
-We have to add optimization, so it gives users something that they can't easily do themselves.
+While it worked quite as expected, it didn't do anything that users could not do manually.
+We need to adjust the system, so it can make smarter decisions than a human without needing too much supervision.

-In the following sections, we will discuss how our understanding of the problem evolved, we'll introduce our optimization approach, and we'll discuss predictions for variables going into the optimization.
-Next, we'll showcase our rudimentary UI, and discuss how it all works together.
+In the following sections, we will discuss how our understanding of the problem evolved, we'll introduce our optimization approach, and we'll show how we predict variables going into the optimization.
+Next, we'll showcase our rudimentary UI, and demonstrate how it all works together.

 ### New learnings
 In the previous post, we briefly mentioned that electricity spot prices can sometimes be negative.
 That is bad if you are selling electricity, but good if you are buying it.
 Economically, it might even make sense to buy and waste the energy if you get paid for it.

-This turns out to be a bit more complicated.
+This turns out to be more complicated.
 If you are selling for a spot price, you receive the spot price minus a feed to the grid operator.
-If you are buying, you pay the spot price plus several fees that usually almost double the price.
+If you are buying, you pay the spot price plus several fees.
-Even if the spot price is negative, the final price never is.
-It can be in theory, but it is so unlikely, that it is not worth considering.
+Even if the spot price is negative, the final price virtually never is.
+It can be in theory, but I have not seen any such situation in historical data.

-Luckily, this does not change our understanding of the problem.
-In fact, as we were digging deeper into it, I was quite happy to learn that we got the fundamentals right.
+Luckily, this does not change fundamentally our understanding of the problem.

 ### Optimization
+Let's first discuss the underlying optimization problem.
+This will give us an idea about what input data we need and how the implementation should look like.

-Let us first express the problem in somewhat formal terms.
+Let's express the problem in somewhat formal terms.

-We have three binary switches:
+We can use three switches to control the power plant:
 - `supply_to_grid` - whether we are preferring selling electricity over charging the battery
 - `charge_from_grid` - whether we are charging the battery from the grid
 - `allow_selling_to_grid` - whether the system is allowed to sell excess electricity to the grid